odinuv/web/en/apv/slides/web/slides.md

   - Measurability (define what is *same*),
   - Portability (as a result of the above),
   - Standardization (formal or industrial),
-  - Documentation (what else is need for reproducibility),
+  - Documentation (what else is needed for reproducibility),
   - Organization (no randomness).
 - Apply those principles in Software Engineering.